vsivsi/meteor-job/README.md

 ### `j.pause([options], [callback])`

 Change the state of a job to `'paused'`.
 Only `'ready'` and `'waiting'` jobs may be paused.
 This specifically does nothing to affect running jobs.
 To stop a running job, you must use `job.cancel()`.
+Unsaved objects my be paused so that start out in that state when saved.

 `options:` -- None currently.

 `callback(error, result)` -- Result is true if pausing was successful.
-When running as `Meteor.isServer` with fibers, the callback may be omitted and the return value is the result.
+When running on Meteor Server or with Fibers, the callback may be omitted, and then errors will throw and the return value is the result.

 ```js
 job.pause(function (err, result) {